falcosecurity/falco-website/content/en/docs/rules/exceptions.md

 #### Fields/Comps Can Be a Single Value, Not a List

-An alternate way to define an exception is to have fields contain a single field and comps contain a single comparison operator (which must be one of "in", "pmatch", "intersects").
-In this format, values is a list of values rather than list of tuples.
-The exception "filenames" above has this format:
+An alternative way to define an exception is to have `fields` containing a single field and `comps` containing a single comparison operator (which must be one of `in`, `pmatch`, `intersects`).
+In this format, `values` is a list of values rather than list of tuples.
+The exception `filenames` above has this format:

 ```
    - name: filenames